Post

 }

-After registration, beans can use the custom scope like any built-in one:
+After registration, you can use the custom scope like any built-in one:

 1